JiahuiKChen/JiahuiKChen.github.io/about-me.md

 I graduated in May 2020 with a Computer Science B.S. and minors in Math and Cognitive Science.
-I'm interested in the intersection of AI and neuroscience/cognitive science and am planning on pursuing a Computer Science Ph.D. starting Fall 2021.
+I'm interested in the intersection of AI and neuroscience/cognitive science and am planning on eventually pursuing a Computer Science Ph.D.
 <br/>
 I enjoy the outdoors and exercise (especially tennis), food and cooking, books and podcasts, and playing violin.
 I also occasionally [write](https://medium.com/@jiahui.k.chen).